Reviewed April 2016

 2.3.
 The characteristics of these categories and principal examples are set out in the table below.

-2.4.
-Lists of currently navigable waterways falling within each category are given in Appendix B.
+2.4 Lists of currently navigable waterways falling within each category and lengths available for freight transport are given in Appendix B.

-2.5.
-Additional freight potential may be provided by the re-opening in the future of waterways that are not navigable at present6.
+2.5 Additional freight potential would be created by investment in Commercial Waterways as classified under s.104 of the Transport Act 1968 to enable them to be navigated by larger vessels and by vessels carrying containers.
+Further potential may be provided by the re-opening in the future of waterways that are not navigable at present[1].

-2.8.
-Many types of cargo can be carried on inland waterways but costs of cargo handling influence competitiveness.
+2.8 Many types of cargo can be carried on inland waterways but costs of cargo handling and changing onward mode of transport influence competitiveness.
+This can be offset by terminals, storage and distribution and manufacturing facilities being at waterside locations.
 Dry and liquid bulk cargoes are typically important as they can be loaded and discharged efficiently, although the increased use of containerisation means that, where waterways can accommodate vessels carrying containers, most types of goods can be carried competitively, including perishable goods requiring refrigeration.

-2.10.
-UK Government policy on waterways is to encourage transfer of freight from road to water where this is practical, economic and environmentally desirable7 and to encourage effective use of the planning process to achieve this8.
-Government policy on ports9 recognises that coastal shipping and inland waterways may be viable for certain flows to and from ports and states that use of inland waterways for the movement of goods to and from the port should be considered.
+2.10 UK Government policy on waterways is to encourage transfer of freight from road to water where this is practical, economically viable and environmentally desirable[3] and to encourage effective use of the planning process to achieve this[4].
+Planning delays and planners’ failure to implement this policy are principal factors that inhibit the development of water freight and dealing with this must be a focus of efforts to develop and increase water freight in the UK.
+Government policy on ports[5] recognises that coastal shipping and inland waterways freight transport can be viable for certain flows to and from ports and states that use of inland waterways for the movement of goods to and from the port must be considered.

-3.2.
-Land availability and planning constraints continue to be a major constraint on development of inland waterway freight transport, especially in urban areas, where there is often pressure from planners and developers to use waterside sites for more lucrative housing developments and freight wharves are seen as bad-neighbour industries and a source of planning blight.
-Some wharves on the Thames have been safeguarded, such that there is a presumption for use for freight, and this approach is being considered in other areas
+3.2 Land availability and planning constraints continue to be a major constraint on development of inland waterway freight transport, especially in urban areas, where there is often pressure from planners and developers to use waterside sites for more lucrative housing developments and freight wharves are seen as bad-neighbour industries and a source of planning blight.
+Some wharves on the Thames have been safeguarded, such that there is a presumption for use for freight and this approach is being considered in other areas.
+Where this is done, safeguarding for port related activities or water freight activities must be clearly stated and such use must take priority over all other uses of safeguarded facilities.
+All safeguarded wharves and facilities must be afforded outline planning consent for use in connection with water freight activity.

 IWA’s overall policy regarding freight use of waterways

-4.1.
-IWA supports the use and development of freight carriage on UK inland waterways, where this is sustainable in economic, environment and social terms, as part of an integrated freight transport system in the UK and as an integral part of the European maritime and inland waterway network.
+4.1 IWA supports the use and development of freight carriage on UK inland waterways, to deliver economic, environmental and social benefits, as part of an integrated freight transport system in the UK and as an integral part of the European maritime and inland waterway network.

-4.2.
-IWA will lobby waterway authorities to maintain waterways in suitable condition for modern freight carrying vessels where freight use is a real possibility, as appropriate to their status (see below), and to promote such use.
+4.3 IWA will lobby waterway authorities to maintain waterways and other infrastructure in suitable condition for modern freight carrying vessels where freight use is a real possibility, as appropriate to their status (see below), and vigorously promote all such use.

-4.4.
-IWA will lobby Government and planning authorities to consider waterway freight transport when planning freight transport infrastructure and locations of industrial development and freight terminals, where feasible and viable.
+4.5 IWA will lobby Government and planning authorities actively to promote waterway freight transport when planning freight transport infrastructure and locations of industrial development and freight terminals.

-4.5.
-IWA supports the continuation of Government grants to encourage modal shift from road to water10 and believes that the Government department responsible for transport should also provide funding to assist Government supported navigation authorities to maintain and upgrade appropriate waterways for use by modern freight vessels.
+4.6 IWA supports the continuation of Government grants to encourage modal shift from road to water[6] and believes that the Government department responsible for transport should also provide funding to assist Government supported navigation authorities to maintain and upgrade appropriate waterways for use by large, modern freight vessels.

-4.6.
-IWA will seek to raise awareness of the opportunities for and advantages of waterborne freight transport on UK inland waterways, through lobbying, representation, waterway events and publications (see Appendix A for list of IWA freight publications) and will co-operate with other organisations involved in promoting freight use of waterways11.
+4.8 IWA will seek to raise awareness of the barriers to development of, opportunities for and advantages of waterborne freight transport on UK inland waterways, through lobbying, representation, waterway events and publications (see Appendix A for list of IWA freight publications) and will co-operate with other organisations involved in promoting freight use of waterways[8].

 Specific policies for the principal freight waterways